lucianopereira86/Python-Flask/README.md

 ### venv

-Execute the command below to create a virtual environment (venv):
+Create a folder for your project, open VSCode and execute the command below to create a virtual environment (venv):

 ```bash
 python -m venv venv